castorini/pyserini/docs/experiments-tct_colbert.md

                              --msmarco
 ```

-Note that to ensure maximum replicability, by default Pyserini uses pre-computed query representations that are automatically downloaded.
+Note that to ensure maximum reproducibility, by default Pyserini uses pre-computed query representations that are automatically downloaded.
 As an alternative, to perform "on-the-fly" query encoding, see additional instructions below.

 To evaluate: